tedconf/ember-cli-front-end-builds/README.md

 > Note: Ideally this should be a temporary project. [ember-deploy](https://github.com/LevelbossMike/ember-deploy) is an OSS project attempting to handle all reasonable deployment strategies with ember-cli.
 We currently do a few things differently, so once ember-deploy adopts an adapter pattern for its components, we should be able to switch over to that.

 ## Installation

+Add the following to your `package.json`

+    "ember-cli-static-deploy": "git+ssh://git@github.com/tedconf/ember-deploy.git",

+then run `npm install`.

 ## Setup